Skip to content

 Key Points:

-• Senior SmarTrip Card: Offers discounted fares on all Metro services and can be reloaded with funds or other passes.
+• Senior Smartrip Card: Offers discounted fare on all metro services and can be re -loaded with finance or other pass.

-• Senior 7-Day Short Trip Pass: Best for seniors who take short trips regularly, offering unlimited Metrorail rides within the fare limits.
+• Senior 7-Day Short Trip Pass: The best for seniors who often make short trips offer unlimited Metrorail rides within the fare range.

-• Senior Monthly Pass: Suitable for seniors who travel frequently by Metrorail, providing unlimited rides for a month.
+• Senior Monthly Pass: Suitable for seniors who travel often through Metrorail, provide unlimited rides for a month.

-• Senior Reduced Fare SmarTrip®: A standard SmarTrip® card with senior discounts automatically applied.
+• Senior Reduced Fare Smartrip®: A famous Smartrip® card in which senior discounts are applied regularly.

 Feature Details